×

 If you are thinking about moving to Trujillo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Trujillo can vary greatly depending on the location and size of the property.
 However, generally, it is considered to be relatively affordable compared to many other locations.
 For a modest house in the city center, one might expect to pay a few hundred dollars per month in rent, while purchasing a home could cost a few tens of thousands of dollars.
-Luxury properties or beachfront homes, on the other hand, can cost significantly more," wrote one member in Trujillo.
+Luxury properties or beachfront homes, on the other hand, can cost significantly more," remarked one expat living in Trujillo, Honduras.

 What should I bring when moving to Trujillo?